 Swimming is one of the world’s most popular activities, and encompasses a wide variety of skills from a refreshing dip in the lake on a hot summer day to endurance and speed competitions.
-However, according to the Centers for Disease Control and Prevention 14 percent of adults do not know how to swim and, on average, 10 people die from drowning every day in the United States.
+However, 14 percent of adults do not know how to swim.
 Because swimming safety is of the utmost importance, swimming is learned primarily as a life skill and secondarily for sport.
 Here is a list of swimming safety and competition resources for swimmers of all skill levels:

 USA Swimming: A 400,000-member service organization and the national governing body for swimming sports in the United States.
 USA Swimming promotes the traditions of swimming by generating opportunities for swimmers, instructors and coaches of every background to advance the sport of swimming through education and competition.

 The American Swimming Coaches Association: A professional service organization based on the premise of leadership in swimming through education.
 ASCA is devoted to building and enhancing swimming programs that work to strengthen and improve the swim-coaching profession to build a stronger swimming community.

 The United Swim Association: USA Swim Team is lead by a volunteer board of concerned parents who work to offer both competitive and non-competitive swimming programs for children.